eclipse-agail/agile-core/README.md

 - DBus interface name **org.eclipse.agail.DeviceFactory**
 - DBus interface path **/org/eclipse/agail/DeviceFactory**

-The DeviceFactory can load device implementation both from its own classpath and from a plugin folder.
-The plugin folder, specified as the first parameter to the DeviceManager, should contain class files, implementing the org.eclipse.egail.Device interface.
-Class files should be placed in the plugin folder structured in a folder hierarchy corresponding to the package, i.e. the usual
+The DeviceFactory can also load device implementation from a plugin folder.
+This plugin folder should be part of the classpath and also specified as the first parameter to the DeviceFactory.
-Java way (e.g. <pluginfolder>/org/eclipse/agail/device/instance/MyNewAgileDevice.class).
+Class files with device implementation must implement the org.eclipse.egail.Device interface, and should be placed directly in the org.eclipse.agail.device.instance package.
+Class files must be placed in the plugin folder structured in a folder hierarchy corresponding to the package, i.e. the usual Java way: <pluginfolder>/org/eclipse/agail/device/instance/MyNewAgileDevice.class.

 HTTP API
 ---